jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/take-care-of-your-brackets.md

       - icon: "/img/icons-brush.jpg"
         image: "/img/brackets-care-steps-3.jpg"
         desc:
-          text: '<p class="dv-div-text text-left">You have to brush immediately after each meal <em>(normally, just as you did before having appliances)</em>, paying special attention to the area of the teeth between the braces and gums, as it is there where more food is retained.
+          text: <p class="dv-div-text text-left">You have to brush immediately after each meal <em>(normally, just as you did before having appliances)</em>, paying special attention to the area of the teeth between the braces and gums; as it is there where more food is retained.
 If for some reason you cannot do it, at least rinse thoroughly with plenty of water or mouthwash.
             Fluoride paste should be used and the brush changed regularly, when you notice that the bristles begin to bend and wear out.</p>

-'
       - icon: "/img/icons-interdental-brush.jpg"
         image: "/img/brackets-care-steps-4.jpg"
         desc: